DS-100/DS-100.github.io/index.md

 * **Enable** students to start careers as data scientists by providing the necessary experience on real-world data, tools, and techniques

-* **Empower** student to apply computational and inferential thinking to tackle the real-world problems
+* **Empower** student to apply computational and inferential thinking to tackle  real-world problems